RnbWd/lrload-chronic/README.md

 `$ node <path-to-chronic-file> <task-name> -ds`

+Clone this repo for an example use case.
+Just run: `node testbuild live -ds` and edit the files in `src` - magic will happen.

+## Caveats

+The server uses es6 template strings, so I'd recommend using iojs to run the server (it's an easy fix if there's demand to change it, submit a pull request!)

 Watchify will watch everything in the browserify-pipeline by default, so it's not necessary to use chronic's `--watch` on any of those files.